drupalprojects/captcha/README.txt

   If you had an old version of the captcha module installed, it is possible that you need to uninstall and reinstall this captcha module after overwriting/upgrading from the previous version.
+  If you plan on using image_captcha, you will have to install TTF fonts into the image_captcha/fonts directory.

 Configuration:
   The configuration page is at admin/settings/captcha, here you can configure